 Droplet must sit flush and level on the pipe β not tilted or twisted

-π Power & Wi-Fi
+π Power

 Make sure Droplet is plugged into power using the included USB-C cable (extension cords are fine)